infowarrior777/Rush-SafetyVid-QuizApp--015/README.md

-# dashboard
+# Rush-SafetyVid-QuizApp--015

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.8.0.
+This project was scaffolded with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.8.0.

 ## Getting Started